skullxcode/WannaBeNonChalant/README.md

 > **A sleek, client-side music discovery experience**

-WannaBeNonChalant is a modern, high-performance music discovery web application powered by the Deezer Public API.
+WannaBeNonChalant is a modern, high-performance music discovery web application powered by the iTunes Search API.
 Designed with a minimalist glassmorphic aesthetic, it enables users to seamlessly search, filter, sort, and preview 30-second audio snippets—delivering a premium, production-ready frontend experience.

 ---